 Certain types of charitable giving are also very attractive.
 Charitable lead trusts (CLATs) can give you a hefty tax deduction upfront, and allow you to move assets to your kids, or retain assets for yourself.
 It involves giving assets to a charity for a period of years, and distributing a certain percentage to a qualified charity.
 After the trust ends the assets go to the remainder beneficiary.
 In a time of low-interest rates, the IRS assumes that there will be less leftover for the next beneficiary, and so the amount of the deduction goes up.
 If the asset outperforms the interest rate significantly, not only did the donor get a bigger tax deduction, but the beneficiary gets a bigger pot of money in the end.

 While COVID has certainly made finances more uncertain for us all in the short term, there are opportunities that will have great long-term effects.
-Contact the professionals at WRP Wealth and WRP Tax to discuss the right strategies for you.
+For the latest updates about financial opportunities during COVID and other strategies regarding your wealth management, subscribe to our blog.